A Patch of Fog: Plot

 Feeling relieved, Sandy resumes his life teaching and hosting the talk show.
 Just when everything is looking better, Sandy gets a message from Robert consisting of security footage from Robert's flat, which clearly shows Sandy's crime.
 Sandy then drives to Robert's flat, begging for forgiveness.
 Robert shows up at the train tracks, visibly distraught over Sandy's behaviour because he genuinely thought that Sandy was his friend.
 He then steps in front of an oncoming train, but Sandy tackles Robert and saves him.

 On Robert's next shift at the store, he recognises Lucy from Sandy's talk show.
 He introduces himself to Lucy and her daughter, Phoebe.
 Phoebe drops something and Robert picks it up; he is enraged to discover that it is the deformed coin he gave to Sandy.
 Later that evening, Robert sees Sandy with Lucy and her daughter.
 Robert becomes angry and jealous, and smashes their car windows.

 The next day when Robert gets home, Sandy is waiting for him.
 The living room is empty except for the couch.
-Sandy explains that he had the delivery men remove all of Robert's furniture and that he ordered an entire new living room set.
+Sandy explains that he had the delivery men remove all of Robert's furniture and that he ordered an entirely new living room set.
 Sandy invites him to attend his university lecture that same evening.
 At the lecture, Sandy assigns the class a new project.
 He shows the class the video recording of him vandalising Robert's flat, telling the class it is performance art and he will email all the students the video.
 After the lecture, Sandy tells Robert that his living room is now unrecognisable from the video, and he could have gotten the video from the email, meaning Robert no longer has anything he can use as blackmail.
 He tells Robert to stay away from him, that he always despised him and is happy to have Robert out of his life.

 Robert breaks into Sandy's house and begins searching the house.
 Eventually, he finds Sandy's original handwritten manuscript of "A Patch of Fog," which is shown to be written by his father.
 Robert then understands that Sandy's father wrote the book and that Sandy has been a fraud his entire life.

 Sandy gets home and demands that Robert return the manuscript, but Robert refuses and instead says that he will move in with Sandy to help him write his own book.
 Sandy becomes angry and puts Robert in a headlock but slips and falls, accidentally killing him.